-If your care home isn’t taking part in the Your Care Rating survey, please ask them why not, and ask them to take a look at this website.
-Or contact us and we will arrange to send them further information.
+If your care home isn’t taking part in the Your Care Rating survey, why not ask them to take a look at this website or contact us so that we can send them some information about Your Care Rating.

 Your questions answered